 Our smartphone is something that we use on daily basis.
 Either for taking photos, shooting videos, calls, texts, emails & whatnot.
 Nowadays, it’s an integral part of our lives.
 I won’t be exaggerating much if, for most of us, a smartphone is the first thing that we see after waking up.
 But have you ever felt that it is a mess & less organized to a point that you need to declutter your smartphone?

 Because I am sure you don’t want to see a messed up home screen, every time you unlock your device or get distracted by useless notifications, popping from apps that you don’t even recognize.
-Well, if you are in this situation & you really want to get things organized, then you are definitely at the right place.
+Well, if you are in this situation & you really want to get things organized, then you are definitely in the right place.
 I have been in the same situation for quite a long time.
 So I went through this process of decluttering my smartphone & surprisingly, it went pretty well.
-Now I am much more productive, less distracted by useless notifications, while saving some space on my smartphone.
+Now I am much more productive, less distracted by useless notifications while saving some space on my smartphone.

 Here is how you can declutter your smartphone by following few simple things regularly.